Atchafalaya Basin: Bayou Chene

 Out here on the Chene, our skiffs flare out on the sides so they float high like an acorn cap; it makes them quick to steer with an extra push on one oar or the other.
 This skiff floated deep and straight like a water trough or a coffin.

 The Great Mississippi Flood of 1927 nearly demolished the community.
 Rising seven feet above natural levees, the floodwaters inundated Bayou Chene for weeks.
-Local folklore says a village goat survived in the Methodist Church during this period on hymnals and wallpaper.

 The Great Depression hit the residents of Bayou Chene hard, but many former residents look fondly on the massive flood control projects promulgated by the U.S. Army Corps of Engineers that provided gainful employment during the period.
-As a result of the 1927 flood, the entire Atchafalaya Basin was designated an official floodway and a series of man-made levees were built that would permanently alter flooding patterns in the region.
+As a result of the 1927 flood, the entire basin was designated an official floodway, and a series of man-made levees were built that would permanently alter flooding patterns in the region.
 Further flooding in 1937 encouraged many residents to move their homes to higher ground, but even these measures were not enough to protect the community from annual flooding.

-After years of rising waters, the community came to an end with the closing of the United States Post Office at Bayou Chene in 1952.
+After years of rising waters, the community came to an end with the closing of the post office at Bayou Chene in 1952.
 Most of Bayou Chene's former residents relocated to the fringes of the basin in towns like New Iberia, St. Martinville, and Breaux Bridge.
-Today, little remains of the swamp community buried underneath the murky waters of the Atchafalaya.